antonbashir/dart/runtime/vm/service/service_extension.md

 ```

 Information sent as part of the initial HTTP request.
 If `error` is present,
-the other properties will be null.
+other properties will be null.
+If `error` is not present, all other properties
+will be provided unless otherwise specified.

 See [HttpProfileRequest](#httpprofilerequest).